brave/vault/documentation/SharingApplicationState.md

 and asks the user to either print out the QR code, or save the `Persona-ID` and `passKey` to a password manager.

 ### Saving Shared Application State
-There are two operations that clients may use to upload shared application state to the Vault:
+There is one operation that clients may use to upload shared application state to the Vault:

-        PUT  /v1/users/{personalID}/global
-        PUT  /v1/users/{personalID}/devices/{deviceName}
+        PUT  /v1/users/{personalID}/sessions/{sessionId}/types/{type}

 For each operation: